 Refining Design Details

 During the design development phase, you focus on refining and finalising the detailed design of your project.
-This involves:
+This involves specifying materials with the right balance of aesthetic appeal and functional performance, and examining each element in detail.

 Integrating Structural and System Components